On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Formalism

-For $n$ number of samples of redshift and corresponding $H(z)$ measurement, we can generate $^{n}C_{3}=n(n-1)(n-2)/6$ number of sample specific values for each of the coefficients $\Omega_{0m}h_{0}^{2}$, $\Omega_{0k}h_{0}^{2}$ and $\Omega_{0\Lambda}h_{0}^{2}$~\citep{Zheng_2016}.
-We analyse these sample specific values for each of three density parameters using weighted-mean and median statistics.
+For $n$ numbers of samples of redshift and corresponding $H(z)$ measurement, we can generate $^{n}C_{3}=n(n-1)(n-2)/6$ numbers of sample specific values for each of the coefficients $\Omega_{0m}h_{0}^{2}$, $\Omega_{0k}h_{0}^{2}$ and $\Omega_{0\Lambda}h_{0}^{2}$~\cite{Zheng_2016}.
+We analyse these sample specific values for each of three density parameters using median statistics.
 Theoretically, we should obtain the same values in every calculation for each of the coefficients.
-Since we use the observed $H(z)$ values and corresponding standard deviations in our analysis, we can't obtain the same results in each calculation of numerical analysis.
+Since we use the observed $H(z)$ data in our analysis, we can't obtain the same results in each calculation of numerical analysis.